hulk-code/hulk-code/README.md

 1. **FITNESS HOUSE**

    - Live Link: [Fitness House Live](https://fittnesshouse-67e54.web.app)
-   - Technologies: React, Firebase Authentication, Node JS, Express JS, MongoDB, Stripe, JWT, Tailwind,Material ui,preline ui.
+   - Technologies: React, Firebase Authentication, Node JS, Express JS, MongoDB, Stripe, JWT, Tailwind, Material ui,preline ui.
      - **FEATURED OF MY PROJECT**
-   - Where customer, trainer and admin get info individually.
+   - Where customer, trainer, and admin get info individually.
-   - On this website an admin can change the role based on user registration.
+   - On this website, an admin can change the role based on user registration.
    - Random customers can subscribe for the latest update.
-   - Customer can booked trainer by trainer available time slot.
+   - Customer can book trainer by trainer available time slot.
    - Admin can pay trainer monthly payment.

 2. **FIND YOUR JOB**